 Tinian.
-Tinian has a land area of approximately 39 mi.
-(101 km).
+Tinian has a land area of approximately 39 mi.2 (101 km2).
 The DoD leases approximately 15,347 contiguous acres (6,210.7 hectares) of northern Tinian (the Military Lease Area) for field training (Figure 11).
 The Military Lease Area is further divided into the Exclusive Military Use Area and the Leaseback Area.